IMISE/snik-poster-medinfo2019/README.md

-# snik-poster-medinfo2019
+# SNIK poster MedInfo 2019

-Poster for the submitted paper "Open and linkable Knowledge about Management of Health Information Systems" for MedInfo Lyon 2019
+Poster for the paper submitted as "Open and linkable Knowledge about Management of Health Information Systems" to MedInfo Lyon 2019 and accepted as a poster.

+Design based on the LaTeX [baposter](https://github.com/mloesch/baposter) class on of its [examples](https://github.com/mloesch/baposter/tree/master/examples/graphtrack).